AlexeyInc/Brute-force-protector/README.md

 ## How launch project:

-Command `make up` will automatically download all nessesarry dependencies and launch the project in docker container.
+Command `make up` will automatically download all nessesarry dependencies and launch the project in docker container. <br />
-Command `make down` will remove all project containers from docker environment.
+Command `make down` will remove all project containers from docker environment. <br />
-Command `make integration-tests` will launch the project, run integration tests and clear all docker containers after tests is done.
+Command `make integration-tests` will launch the project, run integration tests and clear all docker containers after tests is done. <br />

 ## How to use CLI: